|Nutrition Facts (per serving)|

 Also, because bartenders mix up so many of these, many create a mix called "bug juice" to save time.
-Essentially, they're creating a ready-to-pour mixture of sugar, water, and bitters and forego the muddle completely.
+Essentially, they're creating a ready-to-pour mixture of sugar, water, and bitters—foregoing the muddle completely.

-While that's a good adaptation in a busy bar, home bartenders will find that making the brandy old-fashioned according to the recipe above is the way to go.
-It doesn't take much time at all and in a few minutes, you'll have a great drink.
+While that's a good adaptation in a busy bar, home bartenders will find that making the brandy old-fashioned according to this recipe an easier way to go.
+It does not take much time at all and in a few minutes, you will have a great drink.
 Though everyone in Wisconsin may put their personal spin on the drink, this recipe is accepted as authentic.

 How Strong Is a Brandy Old-Fashioned?

 Since there are no significant liquid mixers, the brandy old-fashioned will be just slightly weaker than a straight pour of brandy.
 A little dilution should be factored in from the ice and soda, which makes the drink's final alcohol content somewhere around 29 percent ABV (58 proof).